MWRA online - home

 Tests are conducted on water sampled at the source reservoirs (source water) and also on water after treatment and sampled from MWRA or community lines (treated water).
 Testing frequencies vary by parameter.

-Microbial: Total coliform bacteria are monitored in both source and treated water to provide an indication of overall bacteriological activity.
+Microbial: Bacteria are monitored in both source and treated water to provide an indication of overall bacteriological activity.
 Daily results are shown for Quabbin and Wachusett Reservoirs.
-Also, results are available for the Norumbega Reservoir, a storage reservoir in Weston soon to be phased out.
 Total coliform results are listed by community as well.

 Algal levels in the Quabbin and Wachusett Reservoirs are listed.
-These levels are monitored by MDC and MWRA, and along with taste and odor complaints, are used to make decisions on source water treatment for algae control.
+These levels are monitored by the Massachusetts Department of Conservation and Recreation (DCR) and MWRA, and along with taste and odor complaints, are used to make decisions on source water treatment for algae control.

 Turbidity: Turbidity is a measure of suspended and colloidal particles including clay, silt, organic and inorganic matter, algae, and microorganisms.
 It is one measure of overall water quality.
 Turbidity is measured continually at both Quabbin and Wachusett Reservoirs.

 Corrosiveness: In order to minimize the leaching of lead and copper in home plumbing systems, the pH, or corrosivity, is monitored and adjusted.
 Water provided by MWRA is basically lead free when it leaves the reservoirs but household plumbing can contain lead that can enter tap water through corrosion and leaching.
-MWRA now treats the water at the Interim Corrosion Control (ICC) facility with sodium carbonate (soda ash) and CO2 (carbon dioxide) to increase the pH and buffering capacity of the water.
+MWRA treats the water at the John J. Carroll Treatment Plant with sodium carbonate (soda ash) and CO2 (carbon dioxide) to increase the pH and buffering capacity of the water.
 This has considerably reduced lead levels found when you first use your tap.
-Bi-monthly pH results are available in the Update.
+Daily pH and alkalinity results are available in the Update.

 For more on Corrosivity/Lead go to Lead in Drinking Water or Disinfectant Changes and pH Levels.

-Disinfectant Residual: Since July 2005, MWRA has treated water with ozone instead of chlorine for primary disinfection.
+Disinfection Residual: MWRA treats water with ozone instead of chlorine for primary disinfection.
 Community disinfection residual levels are listed within the Update.

 Disinfectant By-Products: Total trihalomethanes (TTHMs) and Haloacetic Acids (HAAs) are by-products of disinfection treatment with chlorine.
 Chlorination levels, the presence of organic precursors, pH levels, the contact time of water with chlorine used for disinfection, and temperature all affect TTHM and HAA levels.
 Running annual averages and high, low, 90th, and 10th percentiles are available within the Update.

-Mineral Analysis: Further results on minerals and other water quality parameters are available at six locations in the MWRA transmission system.
-These results reflect "a snapshot" in time and may not represent typical conditions.
+Mineral Analysis: Further results on minerals and other water quality parameters are available for untreated source water and fully-treated finished water.
+These results reflect a snapshot in time and may not represent typical conditions.

 To learn about MWRA's testing and analytical capabilities go to: Laboratory Services